Christopher Hastings: The Adventures of Dr. McNinja

 The Adventures of Dr. McNinja is a webcomic which ran from 2004 to 2017.
 Hastings created Dr. McNinja while he was a student; he said that the name "Dr. McNinja" came first, and was his online handle for some time, then the comic followed.
 The comic updated three pages each week, with Hastings employing an inker and colorist to finish the pages.
 Hastings spent about 40 hours every week on the comic, spending one day per week writing the script, then four days drawing one page each day.
 He estimated that each page took 3–4 hours to draw.
 Creating Dr. McNinja was Chris' full-time job; while the comic is free online, Hastings made money by selling books and T-shirts.
 Books collecting the webcomic were published by TopatoCo and Dark Horse Comics.

 The comic follows Dr. McNinja, a doctor who is also a ninja, dealing with problems such as giant lumberjacks, zombie ninjas, a raptor, his own family, Dracula on the moon, and ancient tennis gods.
 The story covered several genres, including zombies, 80s action, and science fiction.
 The story is set in a fictionalized version of Hasting's home town of Cumberland.

-Dr. McNinja won the 2007 Web Cartoonist's Choice Award for Outstanding Superhero/Action Comic.
+Dr. McNinja won the 2007 Web Cartoonists' Choice Award for Outstanding Superhero/Action Comic.
 As of 2008, the site received about 110,000 unique visitors each day.

 In 2015, he began a storyline entitled "The End", the last story of the comic.
 Hastings said in an interview that he had decided to "pick a time to quit so that I'd know it was coming and I wouldn't burn out", so he could give a satisfying ending, though even then he said "I picked the right time, I'm definitely kind of starting to get tired of this".
 Hastings was already ramping up his paid work outside of Dr. McNinja in preparation for the end of the comic.

 Crossovers and spinoffs

 Dr. McNinja and Axe Cop had a cross-over series in 2010, co-written by Hastings.

-A Kickstarter campaign was launched in 2012 for a spinoff video game to be called Dr. McNinja’s Radical Adventures.
+A Kickstarter campaign was launched in 2012 for a spinoff video game to be called Dr. McNinja's Radical Adventures.
 The Kickstarter was successfully funded, but no game was ever produced.
 In 2015, the game company, Fat Cat GameWorks, made a post giving their reasons for the game's failure.
 According to the post, Fat Cat GameWorks randomly drew "Tiki" and "Ninja" as themes for their first ever game, and following that approached Hastings to license Dr. McNinja, to which Hastings agreed.
 The Kickstarter was only funded by accident, with a late bidder accidentally pledging $1500 instead of $15.
 Hastings received 15% of the Kickstarter funds.
 The company found working with an already developed IP to be too ambitious and too limiting for a new company, the funding was insufficient to make the game they had promised, and key staff had serious health issues.
 The post said, "We were foolish and bit off WAY more than we could chew".